AdamModus/my-fish-shell-setup/README.md

 ## Install tasty homebrew packages

-Here are a few good packages I like to use in my command line:
+Here are a few good packages I like to use:
 - [Alacritty](https://formulae.brew.sh/cask/alacritty) - A terminal emulator with GPU acceleration.
 - [bartender](https://formulae.brew.sh/cask/bartender) - App to organise icons on the menu bar
 - [btop](https://github.com/aristocratos/btop) - Resource monitor that shows usage and stats for processor, memory, disks, network and processes.